hearty borscht

 -

-1Combine all stocks in large soup pot.
+Step 1Combine all stocks in a large soup pot.
 Add chicken, carrots, celery, and parsnips.
-Bring to a low simmer until chicken is cooked, skimming the top of the soup to remove "foam" and blood.
-Chicken is done when juice from chicken runs clear when punctured with a fork.
-Remove cooked chicken and parsnips, discard.
+Bring to a low simmer until the chicken is cooked.
+Skim the top of the soup to remove "foam" and blood.
+Chicken is done when juice from the chicken runs clear when punctured with a fork.

 -